Jellyfish25/Intrusion-Detection-System-CMPE279/README.md

 # Intrusion Detection System (CMPE279)
 ## Background Information
-Intrusion detection system project for the Software Security Technologies (CMPE-279) Masters course offered at SJSU.<br>
+Intrusion detection system project for the Software Security Technologies (CMPE-279) Masters course offered at SJSU.
-This project serves as an introduction to the importance of datasets for IDS systems and the performance of different training models.<br>
+This project serves as an introduction to the importance of datasets for IDS systems and the performance of different training models.
 The goal for this project is to train a model to accurately detect malicious packets using selected network features.

 ## Tools Used